- Oct 14, 2021

 There are certain added features as well, which are specific for Daydream.
 For instance, the ‘cinema mode’ will optimize videos on the internet for the best viewing experience through the headset.

 Therefore, be it you reading a blog or going through web reviews for your next movie watch, you don’t have to remove your headgear in the middle.
 VR experience and web browsing are going hand in hand.
 How cool is that!

-Furthermore, you can browse on your mobile phone and conveniently switch the same in your VR headset, no matter whatever kind of content you are searching.
-This is the result of an effective integration of Chrome on Daydream.
+Furthermore, you can browse on your mobile phone and conveniently switch the same in your VR headset, no matter whatever kind of content you are searching for.
+This is the result of the effective integration of Chrome on Daydream.

 Google built Chrome for all kinds of devices and platforms, irrespective of the operating systems.
 This is one of the company’s extensions of it being committed to its browser, and this was the second time a web browser can be accessed via the VR headset of Daydream, following Mozilla who did a similar thing in early April.